Bylaws of Southern New Hampshire Democratic Socialists of America

 Section 2.
 SNH DSA may be dissolved by a ⅔ majority vote of membership at the Annual meeting.
 In the event of dissolution all chapter assets are returned to the Democratic Socialists of America.

 Section 3.
-Proposed revisions or amendments to these bylaws must be made by written resolution, endorsed by two (2) SNH DSA members in good standing, and submitted to the steering committee two (2) weeks in advance of a general or annual meeting.
+Proposed revisions or amendments to these bylaws must be made by written resolution, endorsed by at least three (3) SNH DSA members in good standing in addition to at least one (1) author of the resolution, and submitted to the steering committee two (2) weeks in advance of a general or annual meeting.
+Resolutions must be presented using the official template provided by the Local.
 Once received the steering committee must provide the general membership at least one week of written notice of the endorsed revisions or amendments.
 The revision or amendment must be approved by a ⅔ majority vote of the general membership in good standing present at any general or annual meeting.